usdoj-crt/beta-ada/_pages/_topics/criminal-justice.md

 <th scope="row">A criminal courthouse built in 1887 has a courtroom on the second floor and there is no elevator.
 The person on trial uses a wheelchair.</th>
 <td>The court can make the trial accessible by holding it in a courtroom on the first floor or in another building that is wheelchair accessible.

-"Because the courthouse was built before 1992, it is not required to put in an elevator.
-Instead, it must make its program – in this case, the trial – accessible."</td>
+<p>"Because the courthouse was built before 1992, it is not required to put in an elevator.
+Instead, it must make its program – in this case, the trial – accessible."</p></td>
 </tr>
 <tr>
 <th scope="row">A person with a mobility disability tries to access a police station to file a police report.
 The station has not been altered since before the ADA was passed and has stairs and narrow doorways that make it inaccessible.</th>